-4. Manuel Hermenegildo: Editorial Advisor of Theory and Practice of Logic Programming; Area Editor of the Journal of Applied Logic; Associate Editor of the Journal of New Generation Computing; Member of the ACM POPL Steering Committee; Member of the ACM PPDP Steering Committee; Member of the FLoC Steering Committee.
+4. Manuel Hermenegildo: Editorial Advisor of Theory and Practice of Logic Programming; Area Editor of the Journal of Applied Logic; Associate Editor of the Journal of New Generation Computing; Member of the Journal of Algorithms in Cognition, Informatics, and Logic; Chair of the ACM POPL (Principles of Programming Languages) Steering Committee; Member of the Steering committees of the following conferences: SAS (Static Analysis Symposium); FLOPS (International Symposium on Functional and Logic Programming); FLoC (Federated Logic Conference); VMCAI (Verification, Model Checking, and Abstract Interpretation).